The San Miguel Carnival in El Salvador. What you need to know!

 1. Experience the Float Parade

-The first thing you don’t want to miss is the float parade that starts at around 6 pm; it is the largest parade of the month-long festivities.
-The march has many colorful floats with hundreds of dancers and musical bands that shine during the celebration.
+The first thing you don’t want to miss is the float parade that starts at around 6 p.m.
+This is the largest parade of the month-long festivities.
+The parade has many colorful floats with hundreds of dancers and musical bands that shine during the celebration.

 2. Taste the Local Gastronomy

 After experiencing the parade and having some food and drinks, it is time to get into the spirit of the carnival.
-From 10 pm until the following morning, music groups will be playing in different parts of the city.
-Head on to one of the venues for some great live music and dancing.
+From 10 p.m. until the following morning, music groups will be playing in different parts of the city.
+So, go to one of the venues for some great live music and dancing.

-The best way to end the experience of the San Miguel Carnival is to go to the beach and relax or continue the party.
-Most people in the area will go to Playa El Cuco or Las Flores beach, two of the best beaches in El Salvador.
+The best way to end the experience of the San Miguel Carnival is to end up at the beach for some relaxation or to continue the party.
+Most people in the area will go to Playa El Cuco or Las Flores Beach, two of the best beaches in El Salvador.

 The Carnival’s History

-And in 1939, the Municipality Council decided to move the celebration to November.
-The carnival was moved to honor the Virgin of Peace (Virgen de la Paz), the municipality’s patron saint.
+In 1939, the Municipality Council decided to move the celebration to November; it was moved to honor the Virgin of Peace (Virgen de la Paz), the municipality’s patron saint.

 The festivals were initially held in the neighborhoods around the city.
 As the years passed, the festivities moved to the town’s Casinos (Entertainment Venues); however, only a small group of people had access to the venues.